 707.1.6 Loading or Material Over Public Water Pipes

-No person shall cause the crushing load imposed on a public water pipe to exceed that which would arise from the soil overburden plus a HN-HO-72 wheel or axle load (as defined by Transit New Zealand Bridge Manual).
+No person may cause the crushing load imposed on a public water pipe to exceed that which would arise from the soil overburden plus a HN-HO-72 wheel or axle load (as defined by Transit New Zealand Bridge Manual).

-No person shall place any additional material over or near a public water pipe without approval.
+No person may place any additional material over or near a public water pipe without approval.

-Service openings and other ancillary structures shall not be covered in any way unless approved.
-Removal of any covering material or adjustment of the structures shall be at the property owner’s expense.
+Service openings and other ancillary structures shall not be obstructed in any way unless approved.
+Removal of any obstructing material or adjustment of the structures shall be at the property owner’s expense.

 707.1.7 Excavation Near Public Water Pipes

-No person shall excavate, or carry out piling or similar work closer than:
+No person mayexcavate, or carry out piling or similar work closer than:

 (a) five (5) metres from the centre line of any rising main or trunk main, or